Anna Hernandez

-Anna Hernandez is an American politician.
+Anna Hernandez is an American politician who serves as a member of the Phoenix City Council.
 Hernandez was elected in 2022 to serve in the Arizona State Senate representing District 24 as a member of the Democratic Party, defeating incumbent State Representative Cesar Chavez in the Democratic primary.
 Hernandez went on to be unopposed in the general election.

+During her tenure in the Arizona Senate, she has been described as a "staunch housing advocate" and spearheaded legislative efforts to increase housing supply through faster permitting processes and less restrictive zoning regulations.

+In 2024, she won a four-way race for Phoenix City Council's district 7 seat with 52.7% of the vote.
+The district covers Maryvale, Estrella, Laveen, downtown and south Phoenix.

+Hernandez's brother was killed by the Phoenix Police Department in 2019 during a mental health crisis.
+Her father died of COVID-19 in 2021.